 Our Lawyer Spotlight series highlights Illinois lawyers who are demonstrating the ideals of professionalism in their daily lives.

 How do you manage your well-being?
+What struggles do you face in this area?

 How do you remain civil in tense situations?

-How can attorneys further public confidence in the rule of law?
+What is an attorney’s role in furthering public confidence in the rule of law?